-To put it very simply, a mortgage is money you borrow from a bank or mortgage lender to help you finance buying a property.
-Its main characteristic is that it’s categorically bound to the house you buy.
+To put it simply, a mortgage is a sum of money you borrow from a bank or mortgage lender to help you finance buying a property.
+Its main characteristic is that it’s bound to the house you buy.

 How Does a Mortgage Work?

-Mortgages mostly work in the same way: you usually borrow a percentage of the value of the house and repay the loan plus additional interest.
-Should you fail to repay, beware!, you could lose your property, as it may be sold to pay off your loan.
+Mortgages mostly work in the same way.
+You usually borrow a percentage of the value of the house and repay the loan plus interest.
+If you fail to repay you could lose your property as it may be sold to pay off your loan.
 This unhappy scenario is known as repossession.

 What is LTV?

-If you have a high LTV the bank will see you as a riskier client and therefore the mortgage rates they offer you will be less competitive.
-For the best mortgage rates you should aim for an LTV of 60%.
+If you have a high LTV the bank will see you as a riskier client.
+Therefore, they will probably offer you less competitive mortgage rates.
+To get the best rates you should aim for an LTV of 60%.

 Types of Mortgages